 Yes.
 You can use your Montgomery GI Bill for both our online and on-campus options.

 This program allows U.S. institutions of higher learning (degree-granting institutions) to voluntarily enter into an agreement with the VA to fund tuition expenses that exceed the highest public in-state undergraduate tuition rate.
-Since LBC tuition presently does not exceed $19,198.31, you will not need the Yellow Ribbon Program on top of your GI Bill to pay for your tuition. www.gibill.va.gov/GI_Bill_Info/CH33/Yellow_ribbon.htm
+If your annual tuition would exceed the annual cap please contact our VA certifying official to complete the yellow ribbon application. www.gibill.va.gov/GI_Bill_Info/CH33/Yellow_ribbon.htm

 The Armed Forces Tuition Assistance (TA) offered to eligible members of the Army, Marines, Air Force, and Coast Guard covers up to $250 per credit hour for those on active duty.
 The ceiling for DoD TA is $250 per credit hour.
 We are pleased to report that for active-duty military personnel, we will offer a 25% tuition discount to graduate/seminary students.
 Must submit a copy of most recent LES (Leave and Earnings Statement) to the Financial Aid Office.